 The American consumer is alive and well.
-As much as you believe your patients have taken a good hard look at their conditions and debt and have stopped spending and extinct when it comes to investing in aesthetic enhancement, you should know the true facts.
+As much as you believe your patients have taken a good hard look at their conditions and debt and have stopped spending and are extinct when it comes to investing in aesthetic enhancement, you should know the true facts.

-Fact: they recently spent $40 million on the latest scary flick Shutter Island.
+Fact: Consumers recently spent $40 million on the latest scary flick Shutter Island.
 Did they really need to pay cash to get scared out of their wits?
 They also donated tens of millions to the Haiti recovery effort as well as $2,000 scalped tickets to watch curling at the Olympics (I don’t even know what curling is).

 The point is there’s still plenty of money out there changing hands.
 The trick is to be where the money is flowing to – not where it’s leaving.
 And to be strategic about who you are attracting to your practice.